 This page describes an easy way to validate HTML documents using CSE HTML Validator and Firefox.

 The Firefox Easy Copy add-on extension by Byron (new window) can be used to quickly copy the HTML source of a web page (generated from the current state of the DOM) to the clipboard by selecting its Easy Copy->HTML Source menu option.
 When the document source is copied to the clipboard, CSE HTML Validator can automatically detect it, paste the clipboard text into a new document, and validate it.

-- In CSE HTML Validator, enable the option to Watch the clipboard for HTML documents in the Clipboard page of the Editor Options (Ctrl+F3).
+- Run CSE HTML Validator and enable the option to Watch the clipboard for HTML documents in the Clipboard page of the Editor Options (Ctrl+F3).
 You may also want to enable the Auto validate documents from the clipboard option.

 TEST IT (v17+): If CSE HTML Validator is running and the option to watch the clipboard is checked, then CSE HTML Validator should automatically open a new document with the line "Success" when you copy the below line to the clipboard.

 - Run Firefox and install the Easy Copy add-on extension by Byron (new window).
 Use Firefox with the add-on to copy HTML to the clipboard.
 See the sections below for important information and tips.

 - CSE HTML Validator v16 may not detect the clipboard text from Easy Copy as an HTML document because it may not contain a DOCTYPE.
 This problem is resolved in v17 because it has improved HTML document detection and the new cseclip tag.

 - The HTML source that is copied to the clipboard using Easy Copy is created from the current state of the DOM and is not the original document source that you would see using the View Page Source option.
 Because of how this works, the copied source may not include a DOCTYPE or the html tag (instead the source may begin with the head tag).

 - If part of a page is selected then only the HTML source for the selection is copied (again, based on the DOM).